wp-plugins/google-no-captcha-recaptcha/README.txt

 Research has shown that the reCAPTCHA field can be decoded by smart bots 99% of the time.
 Google has thus introduced a 'No CAPTCHA reCAPTCHA' API which has a risk analysis engine backing the verification process.
 Integrate this API into your Contact Form 7 forms, using this plugin.

-* This Google No CAPTCHA reCAPTCHA plugin is localization ready.
+* The Google No CAPTCHA reCAPTCHA plugin provides an option to set a custom error message when the CAPTCHA field is not set or if a robot is detected.

-* Provision for custom error message when captcha is not set or if robot is detected)
+* The plugin is localization ready, which means you can display the error message in your local language.

-* The plugin provides Multi-language support.
+* It also provides support to display the CAPTCHA in multiple languages.

-* The plugin is Multi-form compatible.
+* The plugin is multiform compatible.

-* The plugin is Multi-site compatible.
+* The plugin is multisite compatible.
 Do ensure that you add the keys for every sub-domain in the plugin's settings.

 == Installation ==